Excel Percent Change ( Table of Contents)

 Where,

-- current_value – is a new value of the variable which is under consideration
+- current_value – is a new value of the variable under consideration

-- previous_value – is an old value of the variable which is under consideration for calculating percentage change.
+- previous_value – is an old value of the variable under consideration for calculating percentage change.

-Well, the formula itself is an obvious explanatory.
-Since we are trying to figure out what the change is, we need to find a difference between the current and the previous value of that variable.
-Moreover, we need to check what is the percentage of change that happens, we need to divide the difference between new and old value by old value (Imagine dividing the difference by new value.
+Well, the formula itself is explanatory.
+Since we are trying to determine the change, we must find a difference between that variable’s current and previous values.
+Moreover, we need to check the percentage of change that happens; we need to divide the difference between new and old values by the old value (Imagine dividing the difference by a new value.
 How will that look alike?).

 Examples of Percent Change in Excel